michaelkeith777/InvoiceStudio/replit.md

 ## Overview

-Invoice Studio Pro is a local, offline desktop application built with Electron for generating professional invoices with real-time preview.
-The application provides a complete invoicing solution with template-based customization, tax/fee management, and PDF export capabilities.
-It features a split-pane interface with form inputs on the left and live invoice preview on the right, updating instantly as users type.
+Invoice Studio Pro is a professional web-based invoice application built with React for generating invoices with real-time preview.
+The application provides a complete invoicing solution with template-based customization, tax/fee management, and browser-based PDF export.
+It features a three-pane interface with form inputs on the left and live invoice preview on the center, updating instantly as users type.

 ## User Preferences